dropzone/dropzone/new.md

 * * *

-If you don't like the default browser modals for `confirm` calls, you can handle them yourself by overwriting `Dropzone.confirm`.
+If you don’t like the default browser modals for `confirm` calls, you can handle them yourself by overwriting `Dropzone.confirm`.

 {% highlight js %}